ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 1. ADDED MODS
    * Valdacil's Rebalance for Mystic
    * Approval Rate Adjuster.
-You now only gain 0.66x (66%) of the approval points you used to.
-You now lose 1.33x (133%) of the approval points you used to.
+You now only gain 0.5x (50%) of the approval points you used to.
+You now lose 2x (200%) of the approval points you used to.
 This slows down the rate of how quickly every companion wants to share their entire backstory and let Durge smooch them.
+Your companions have more personal agency and actually dislike the things you do to upset them.
    * Reorganized and added more Akelka dragonborn cosmetics.
    * Steel Watch Armaments adds new magic items to find in Act 3.
    * Inquisition Domain, a Cleric subclass.
 Please provide feedback on how this feels balance wise, I expect it to be top tier with Life Cleric but if it goes beyond Life Cleric or Tempest Cleric let me know.